A gagging dog can make an incredible noise, it is as if your dog is trying to vomit but nothing comes out.

 Management is key, so if your dog is gagging because of an infection, keep your infected dog away from other dogs.

-Unless there is a severe infection which may need antibiotics, most dogs recover well without attention from a vet.
+Unless there is a severe infection that may need antibiotics, most dogs recover well without attention from a vet.

 As always, a healthy dog is better equipped to fight infection, so focus on meeting their nutritional and exercise needs and giving them opportunities to rest and recover.